ZeyingGAO/zeyinggao.github.io/_pages/cv.md

 * **Volunteer**, Beijing Xingxing Yu Education Institute for Children with Autism, Beijing, China (May 2024 - Aug 2024)
   * Supported autistic children by engaging them in activities designed to foster their social communication skills.

-* **Exhibition Organizer**, The 9th Exhibition of Calligraphy and Painting Artworks by Students with Autism, Beijing, China (Apr 2023)
+* **Volunteer**, The 9th Exhibition of Calligraphy and Painting Artworks by Students with Autism, Beijing, China (Apr 2023)
   * Contributed to the setup and organization of the exhibition, ensuring an effective display of artworks by autistic children.
   * Provided information to visitors about the exhibition, explaining the characteristics of autistic children and answering questions.